MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/how-to-create-tax-registers.md

 8. Using the register list, you can view the contents of any register or using the arrows at the top of the window, you can view the information going from one register to another.

-9. With the arrows and buttons in the lower\-left corner of the window, you can view the contents of the registers for previously counted periods.
+9. With the arrows and buttons in the lower-left corner of the window, you can view the contents of the registers for previously counted periods.

-10. Click the **Drill\-down** button in the **Amount** field to view the sources based on which this was counted.
+10. Click the **Drill-down** button in the **Amount** field to view the sources based on which this was counted.
 A source can be a tax register or a list of transactions forming this amount, depending on the settings.
-If the source forming the sum is a tax register, click the **Drill\-down** button to open the window where the source tax register information is displayed.
-Then click the **Drill\-down** button in the **Amount** field on this form to get a list of transactions forming the amount.
+If the source forming the sum is a tax register, click the **Drill-down** button to open the window where the source tax register information is displayed.
+Then click the **Drill-down** button in the **Amount** field on this form to get a list of transactions forming the amount.

 11. Select a document and click **Navigate** to get all the transactions of the selected document.